Steve White (footballer): Playing career

 In August 1994 he signed for Hereford United and quickly became a fan favourite ("Chalky" White) at Edgar Street by scoring 44 goals in 76 league appearances.
 1995–96 was arguably his best playing season when his prolific strike rate propelled Hereford from 19th to 6th in two months.
 His 29 league goals made him top goalscorer in the top four English divisions.
 After failing to gain promotion via the play-offs, he left Hereford and signed for Cardiff City.
-Whilst at Cardiff he played 6 games on Loan at Cwmbran Town scoring 4 goals in the time he was there.
+Whilst at Cardiff he played six games on Loan at Cwmbran Town scoring four goals in the time he was there.

-He was initially in the frame for Bath City's managerial post but instead joined as player assistant to Paul Bodin in June 1998.
+He was initially in the frame for Bath City's managerial post but instead joined as player-assistant to Paul Bodin in June 1998.
 He scored 12 times in his first season at Twerton Park showing even at 40 years of age he had lost little of his skill in front of goal.
 White reduced his appearances during the next two years to an occasional outing and left the club in February 2001 in an attempt to return to the professional game in a coaching capacity.

+Managerial career

-He became director of football at Southampton's academy, and became manager of Chippenham Town in November 2003.
+White became director of football at Southampton's academy, and became manager of Chippenham Town in November 2003.
 He resigned in June 2005 after applying for the vacant managerial post at Bath City.